Meet the Art and Wilderness Institute Green Team behind the Green Masjid Initiative

 Dr. Alya Khan is the Program Director for the Occupational and Environmental Medicine Residency and an Associate Clinical Professor at the University of California, Irvine School of Medicine and Program in Public Health.
 She holds dual board certifications from the American Board of Internal Medicine and the American Board of Preventive Medicine, as well as a Master's degree in Environmental Toxicology from the University of California, Irvine.
 In her clinical role at the Center for Occupational and Environmental Health, she provides essential services to local and regional employers as well as toxicology consultations.
 Alongside her professional commitments, she takes joy in being a mother to two children and enjoys reading and skiing.
 Her passion lies in sharing valuable educational insights in occupational and environmental health, aiming to contribute positively to both individual well-being and community awareness.

 Joining our Women's Green Team takes dedication and commitment.
-IT takes knowing that you will be in it for the long haul.
+It takes knowing that you will be in it for the long haul.
 You don't have to know anything about the environment to join, you just have to be ready and willing to take on projects, tasks and assignments and get ready to educate yourself even more.

 Projects and assignments will be dealing with Greening up Masjids, from helping to kickstart and implement Zero-Waste Initiatives to helping to apply for grants, organizing planting days, and helping to empower students with service-learning projects that pertain to Green up the Masjid Campaign.